llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

    disable some of the checks in some parts of the code base (e.g. naming conventions) for historic reasons.
 Then update the [Coding Standards](https://llvm.org/docs/CodingStandards.html) where needed.
-2. Agree on parts of the code base that shall be excluded from auto-formatting (e.g. 3rd party code, generated code, test data).
+2. Agree on parts of the code base that shall be excluded from clang-tidy checks (e.g. 3rd party code, generated code, test data).
 3. Setup `arc lint` to enable users to automatically check their changes before uploading.
 Offer a script to do the same thing for users not using `arc`.
-4. Set up a post-merge check on Buildbot to verify new patches stick to the clang-tidy requirements.
-This check shall use the latest released version of clang-tidy.
+4. Set up a post-merge check on Buildbot to notify authors if they submitted a new finding in their patch.

 ### Benefits